Augur History, Family Crest & Coats of Arms

 The surname Augur was first found in the counties of Yorkshire and Northumberland, where they held a family seat from ancient times.

-Important Dates for the Augur family
+Early History of the Augur family

 This web page shows only a small excerpt of our Augur research.
 Another 35 words (2 lines of text) covering the years 1672, 1733, 1703, 1713, 1713, 1714, 1715, 1727, 1727 and 1733 are included under the topic Early Augur History in all our PDF Extended History products and printed products wherever possible.